onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v5.md

 Your wallet having a visual distinction from the application, but still a seamless and connected experience is our goal here.

-Whether your authentication process happens using a webpage with the `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, via an enabled extension using the `EXT/RPC` method, or using a backchannel to an API with the `HTTP/POST` method, the handshake is the same.
+Whether your authentication process happens using a webpage with the `IFRAME/RPC`, `POP/RPC`, `TAB/RPC`, or `DEEPLINK/RPC` methods, via an enabled extension using the `EXT/RPC` method, or using a backchannel to an API with the `HTTP/POST` method, the handshake is the same.
 The same messages are sent in all methods, however the transport mechanism changes.
-For `IFRAME/RPC`, `POP/RPC`, `TAB/RPC` or `EXT/RPC` methods, the transport is `window.postMessage()`, with the `HTTP/POST` method, the transport is HTTP post messages.
+- `IFRAME/RPC`, `POP/RPC`, `TAB/RPC` or `EXT/RPC` methods use `window.postMessage()`,
+- `HTTP/POST` method uses HTTP post messages,
+- `DEEPLINK/RPC` method uses a deeplink redirect.

 As always, you must never trust anything you receive from an application.
 Always do your due-diligence and be alert as you are the user's first line of defense against potentially malicious applications.